 Joppa Flats Education Center Staff is invites you and your family for a night hike to celebrate the Spring equinox, the celestial event that marks the true beginning of spring.
 As the sun sets, we'll search for signs of spring in the forest and field and use some tricks for investigating nature at night.
 We'll end the evening around a toasty fire pit with blankets and treats while sharing legends about the seasons and constellations.

 These December vacation programs are designed for families with creative, curious, and active preschoolers.
 Each 90-minute session offers a structured series of activities including original songs, movement, dramatic play, hands-on science, and a thematic snack.
 We'll give you coloring pages to take home, and you'll receive song lyrics, vocabulary, a fun-fact sheet, and a suggested reading list in an electonic goody bag after each class.

 Join Ipswich River Wildlife Sanctuary in the old tradition of fireside storytelling to pass the time through the cold and dark days of winter.
 We will start inside around the warm crackle of the fireplace with a seasonal story, and then head outside to collect materials to make a nature bookmark.

 It's time for backyard birds to head south for the winter.
 Joppa Flats Education Center want to give them a proper send-off with a fun, free family event that features bird banding demonstrations, interactive games about bird migration, and lots of table-top science including bird-call recall, bird identification, shorebird feeding challenges, and a mystery bird nest challenge!

-Come to Harold Parker State Forest, for a birding seesion with the park interpreter!
+Come to Harold Parker State Forest, for a birding session with the park interpreter!
 Meet at Campground Nature Center- Learn about the local bird population from our park interpreter while enjoying some amateur bird watching.
 Bring binoculars if you have them.
-For all ages.
+Appropriate for children over 6 years old

 - 1 of 10